Starting Nursery in September 2021?

 At St Michael and St. Martin, we want your child's first experience of school to be happy and exciting where they discover and learn through play in a stimulating environment.

 To enable young children to make good progress in their learning we build upon the skills they have when they join the school in Nursery.
 The children have opportunities to develop emotional security, their self-belief and social skills.
 Our aim is to assist all the children to develop a love of learning and an excitement about coming to school each day.

 The Early Years Foundation Stage overview:

-In Nursery and Reception classes we support children in three prime areas:
+In Nursery, we support children in three prime areas:

 These three prime areas are strengthened and applied through the following specific areas: